What Is Client Certificate Authentication?

 Only after both server and client have successfully authenticated each other (in addition to other security-related exchanges) will the transmission of data begin.

-We know from An Overview of How Digital Certificates Work how the client is able to validate the server certificate and authenticate the server.
-So the remaining million-dollar question is - how does the server authenticate the client?
+We know from the blog article, An Overview of How Digital Certificates Work, how the client is able to validate the server certificate and authenticate the server.
+So how does the server authenticate the client?

 Just like in server certificate authentication, client certificate authentication makes use of digital signatures.
 For a client certificate to pass a server's validation process, the digital signature found on it should have been signed by a CA recognized by the server.
 Otherwise, the validation would fail.

-In our succeeding posts, we'll show you how to generate client certificates on a secure file transfer server and import those certs on Firefox, Safari, Chrome, and Internet Explorer.
-Stay tuned for that!
+In future posts, we'll show you how to generate client certificates on a secure file transfer server and import those certs on Firefox, Safari, Chrome, and Internet Explorer.